 Tyler Yagman is a resident of the firm's New York office* where he prosecutes securities fraud, corporate governance, and shareholder rights litigation on behalf of the firm's institutional investor clients.
-He is a member of the firm’s New Matter Department, in which he, as part of a team of attorneys, financial analysts, and investigators, counsels public pension funds and other institutional investors on potential legal claims.
+He is a member of the firm’s case development and client advisory group, in which he, as part of a team of attorneys, financial analysts, and investigators, counsels public pension funds and other institutional investors on potential legal claims.

 Prior to joining the firm, Tyler was a law clerk at another plaintiffs firm where he focused on plaintiff-side antitrust, securities, consumer protection, and data privacy litigation.
 Prior to attending law school, he worked in capital markets trading high yield instruments on the institutional side and high grade debt on the retail side.